ashishdubey1128/Game-Data-Analysis/MapAndReduce/README.md

 ## Map and Reduce Section

-There are 2 types of Map and Reduce Programs which we have made.
+There are 2 types of Map and Reduce Programs which I have made.

 - Calculation of overall rating of different games based on platform.
 - Calculation of overall rating of different games based on genre.